oblac/jodd-site/doc/madvoc/4+results.md

     result path = <action_path>.<result_value>
 ~~~~~

-This value can be used by some `ActionResult` to perform rendering.
+This value can be used by `ActionResult` to perform rendering.
 Although result path can be represented as a one string, it is actually
 a join (or tuple) of two strings: action path and result value,
 both strings are stored separately.
-This is important as some `ActionResult` may combine different versions
+This is important as some `ActionResult` may combine different variants
 of action path with same result value, or to resolve aliases just in
 result value etc.